Stillpoint-Software/GoodThingsFromScratch/_pages/about.md

 > Let things taste of what they are.
 >  <cite>Alice Waters</cite>

-**PRIVATE CHEF \-**  I discovered my love of gardening and food at an early age, thanks to my grandmother.
+***PRIVATE CHEF \-***  I discovered my love of gardening and food at an early age, thanks to my grandmother.
 She worked as a Virginia home extension agent in the 1930s and '40s, teaching families how to can, cook, and grow their own food.
 She was a serious gardener, and some of my earliest memories are of being out in the garden with her.

-The best meals start with good, seasonal ingredients.
-Whether I’m at a local farmers market or in my own garden, I’m always looking for the freshest produce to build a meal around.
+The best meals start with good, **seasonal** ingredients.
+Whether I’m at a local farmers market or in my own **garden**, I’m always looking for the freshest produce to build a meal around.

 I specialize in creating personalized experiences for my clients.
-Whether it’s an intimate dinner or a special gathering, I work closely with you to design menus that reflect your tastes and preferences.
-From the initial consultation to shopping for ingredients, selecting wines, and coordinating the event, I handle every detail.
+Whether it’s an **intimate dinner** or a **special gathering**, I work closely with you to design menus that reflect your tastes and preferences.
+From the initial consultation to shopping for ingredients, selecting wines, and coordinating the event, I **curate** every detail.
 We’ll discuss your goals and vision, and I’ll make sure the final experience is exactly what you want.

 ***WINE \-***  I’ve had the opportunity to work with some spectacular wine collections.
 As **Wine Director** and **Cellar Master** at The Inn at Little Washington, I was responsible for managing a 92-page wine list and overseeing a cellar with more than 29,000 bottles and 2,400 labels.
 At Citronnelle, I was blessed to work for Michel Richard and Kathryn Morgan M.S., and to eventually assume the role of Wine Director;  Citronnelle will forever be a **magical** place.